 Many producers err on the side of planting too much grain sorghum seed per acre.
 As a result, in droughty conditions producers are at risk of inadequate moisture per plant during flowering and grain fill to produce grain.
 This problem was quite evident in 1999, 2000, and 2003 in the South Plains.
-When soil moisture levels are good (5-6" total stored soil moisture) a good target is 30,000-35,000 seeds/A. Sorghum seed ranges from about 12,000 to 18,000 seeds/lb., with most around 14,000 to 16,000 seeds/lb., thus this seeding rate is near 2.0 lbs./A for many sorghum hybrids.
-If soil moisture is fair (~2-3"), seed drop might be reduced to ~24,000-28,000/A. For any condition with poor soil moisture, especially as plantings approach July 1, consider even just 20,000 seeds/A. These seeding rates will seem unbelievably low to some prospective growers, but data has suggested over several years that these numbers are realistic.
+When soil moisture levels are very good (5-6" total stored soil moisture) a good target is 30,000-35,000 seeds/A. Sorghum seed ranges from about 12,000 to 18,000 seeds/lb., with most around 14,000 to 16,000 seeds/lb., thus this seeding rate is near 2.0 lbs./A for many sorghum hybrids.
+If soil moisture is fair (~2-3"), seed drop might be reduced to ~24,000-28,000/A. For any condition with poor soil moisture, especially as plantings approach July 1, consider even just 20,000 seeds/A. These seeding rates will seem unbelievably low to some prospective growers, but data has suggested over many years that these numbers are realistic.
 And if moisture conditions improve substantially after planting, sorghum's strong ability to compensate for low plant population will still make respectable yields.
 These seeding rate suggestions are a risk management tool.
-Yes, in some years a higher seeding rate might in fact offer some additional return, but the difference is minimal compared to the downside potential of having too many plants for too little available moisture thus not making a crop.
-Some farmers do, however, have trouble getting their planter to put out this low amount of seed.
+Yes, in some years a higher seeding rate might in fact offer some additional return, but the difference is minimal compared to the downside potential of having too many plants for too little available moisture thus not making much crop, particularly for dryland.